rexcontrols/REXexamples/UniPi_examples/ModbusSlave/README.md

-UniPi as Modbus TCP slave
+﻿UniPi as Modbus TCP slave
 =========================

 This folder contains the source files for the demonstration project on using